preludeorg/community/docs/operator/advanced/search.md

 application.
 By default, the search will only look at each TTP or chain name.
 However, there are advanced filtering options available to help you discover attacks more effectively.

+Two notes before we get started:
-Note that all searches will return a combination of TTPs and chains.
+1. All searches will return a combination of TTPs and chains.
 Each result is tagged with which it is.
+2. Each search value can only be one word.
+For example, you can search for "python" but not "python is great".
+However, you can use as multiple advanced filters.

 #### Special characters